Changissnz/selfinterest/README.md

 dissatisfaction.
 Innovative products have merit due to being improvements in solutions, but have to be more difficult to integrate into the whole for a different kind of whole.
 The inability of a human being to find content in their surroundings is celebrated from time to time.
-The idea of the best artists being tormented souls, in their waking lives, has a persuasion to it due to its rational-like characterization of the lives some of these people led.
+The idea of the best artists being tortured souls, in their waking lives, has a persuasion to it due to its rational-like characterization of the lives some of these people led.
 The fledgling ancient Roman Republic is also an example of a self-improving mentality that cannot possibly be indicative of an acclimation thorough